OGKebabEater/shibewallet/README.md

 **Features:**

-- the first real dogecoin client for iOS
+- the Best and Only  dogecoin client for iOS
 - doesn't rely on any server or web service
 - single backup phrase that works forever
 - private keys never leave your device